Open MBSR: Reimagining the Future of Mindfulness

 Mo Edjlali is a mindfulness innovator, tech entrepreneur, and the founder of Mindful Leader, the world’s leading provider of Mindfulness-Based Stress Reduction (MBSR) training.
 Over the past decade, he has led the expansion of MBSR into the workplace, community, and government sectors, building programs that have reached tens of thousands of professionals around the world.

-Drawing from his experience as a pioneer in workplace mindfulness, a leader in MBSR, and a deep critic of the mindfulness industry, Mo created Open MBSR, a secular, community-powered evolution that challenges dogma, embraces transparency, and reimagines how mindfulness is taught and shared.
+Drawing on his experience as a pioneer in workplace mindfulness, a leader in MBSR, and a prominent advocate for reform, Mo created Open MBSR, a secular, community-powered evolution that challenges dogma, embraces transparency, and reimagines how mindfulness is taught and shared.

 This book is the culmination of his journey to confront spiritual bypassing, guru culture, and commercialization, and to restore mindfulness as a practice of liberation: free from dogma, open to all, and alive in community.